bhopkinsnc/ccoe-training-ansible/README.md

 ### Making Magic

-Lets change the file /tmp/hello_world_test.txt then run the ansible-playbook again
+Lets make a change to the file /tmp/hello_world_test.txt then run the ansible-playbook again see what happens

 ```bash
 echo “hello world NOT” >  /tmp/hello_world_test.txt